ryanashneil/demo-api-linter/rules/openapi/010/rule.md

 ### Error Message

-If the rule detects that API path is not in kebab-case,
+If the rule detects that API path is not in kebab-case:

 - "API paths must be in kebab-case."

-If the rule detects that headers, query or path parameter names not in kebab-case, or lowerCamelCase,
+If the rule detects that headers, query or path parameter names not in kebab-case, or lowerCamelCase:

 - Query parameter, path parameter and header names must be in lowerCamelCase or kebab-case."

-If the rule detects that headers, query or path parameter names not contain sensitive information such as NRIC,
+If the rule detects that headers, query or path parameter names not contain sensitive information such as NRIC:

 - Query parameter, path parameter and header names must not contain sensitive information such as NRIC."